chriskrycho/v5.chriskrycho.com/site/journal/2021/MusicXML and Percussion Redux.md

 </part-list>
 ```

-And here’s how Dorico defines the Wood Blocks instrument:[^wb-def]
+And here’s how Dorico defines the wood blocks instrument:[^wb-def]

 ```xml
 <part-list>